kevinmama/PandaAI/README.md

 PandaAI
 ===

-Add AI player to factorio
+Add agents to factorio

 klib
 ===
-a library for PandaAI, build on top of factorio-stdlib, it includes:
+a library for Factorio, build on top of stdlib and klib, it includes:

 * kcontainer

-    A simple IOC container for factorio
+    IOC container for factorio

 * kagent

-    A steer behavior agent
+    steer behavior agent

 * command

     commands for agent

+Scenarios
+===

+mobile_factory
+---
+Players can enter his own base by enter his vehicle

 tow
-===
+---
 a demo mod using klib